 1. BRADD/AAAIL staff continue to see the impact that the programs Mains'l and Docuware have had on the HCB Waiver program and staff assistance.
 Find Help also continues to be a helpful tool for the ADRC Department in assisting with the beginning of meals applications for seniors.
 Lastly, BRADD/AAAIL staff have begun working on digitizing the Homecare and Title III programs through the use of iPads.
 These tablets will assist in cutting down on the use of paper for all documentation.
 BRADD/AAAIL also added the File Attachment ability into SAMS to assist with adding necessary paperwork directly into SAMS.

-2. BRADD/AAAIL will continue working with the Kentucky Council of Area Development Districts and various community partners in order to explore new avenues to serve our community.
+- 2. BRADD/AAAIL will continue working with the Kentucky Council of Area Development Districts and various community partners in order to explore new avenues to serve our community.
 Building new relationships within the community will help us to discover the needs and unmet populations that can be assisted through our programs.
 These partnerships will serve as a tool to collaborate and pool resources to produce service outcomes more efficiently and effectively.
 BRADD/AAAIL staff have been working diligently to implement new projects and partnerships in our region.
 The above mentioned projects continue to reach and expand into new senior populations that were previously unmet.
-We hope to continue fostering these partnerships into the future and potentially adding new partnerships as funds and availability arise.

-3. BRADD/AAAIL's involvement with the county steering committees for the comprehensive economic development strategy will help to bridge gaps in services and strengthen our presence in the community.
+We hope to continue fostering these partnerships into the future and potentially adding new partnerships as funds and availability arise. - 3.
+BRADD/AAAIL's involvement with the county steering committees for the comprehensive economic development strategy will help to bridge gaps in services and strengthen our presence in the community.
 Growing those relationships with community leaders and local officials can bridge the gaps in service delivery and demonstrate the importance of the services provided by the AAAIL.
 We would like to focus on growing relationships with community leaders by also ensuring they are aware and understanding of the services provided by the AAAIL and the Aging Council.
 AAAIL staff have been involved in events led and conducted by the Community and Economic Development department including a recent CEDS summit targeted to county officials.

-17. Were the goals from the last plan period completed?
+[□] Yes

-- Ves -  No
+$oxed{oxed}$ No

 If not, why?

-BRADD/AAAIL staff have made great progress on streamlining and updating internal processes through the aforementioned methods.
-Additionally, many new successful projects are ongoing and are reaching new populations previously unmet.
-We believe that although these goals are successful at this time, we always strive to make further improvements in any way we can.

-Regarding the third goal related to involvement with the county steering committees, we strive to further this goal in the future.
-Involvement with county steering committees and with local officials will ensure a continuing relationship between AAAILs and reach our communities.
+hrough the aforemention eaching new populations his time, we always striv degarding the third goal rel oal in the future.
+Involvem we made great progress on streamlining and updating internal processes ed methods.
+Additionally, many new successful projects are ongoing and are previously unmet.
+We believe that although these goals are successful at e to make further improvements in any way we can. ated to involvement with the county steering committees, we strive to further this ent with county steering committees and with local officials will ensure a ween AAAILs and reach our communities.